maxpardoe/capstone/README.md

-# Capstone
-## Predicting clean sheets in Europe's top 5 leagues and MLS
+# Predicting clean sheets in Europe's top 5 leagues and MLS

 ## Goals of the Project